PEpetra/Glasswall-Security-Policies/policies/Information Security Policy Guide.md

 **Isolated computer:** A computer that is not connected to a network or any other computer.
 For example, a stand-alone personal computer.

+**The IT manager or Head of IT:** The person responsible for creation, implementation, maintenance and upgrade of Glasswall’s informational technology infrastructure, computer network and cloud resources.
+He/she oversees system and network administration, IT support services and controls hardware resources. the IT manager/ Head of IT researches strategies and technology solutions, and builds the most cost-effective and efficient system to achieve those goals.

 **Local Access:** Access to an al information system by a user (or process acting on behalf of a user) communicating through a direct connection without the use of a network.